meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 ## Implementation and Experiments
 To experiment I wrote a [simple implementation](https://github.com/meiji163/zop/tree/main/src) of CTW using a Huffman decomposition tree.

 The main difficulty in implementation is the precision of the probabilities.
 The original form of the arithmetic encoder requires arbitrary precision.
 To make it practical we can use finite precision and output a bit once the leading bits of $U$ and $L$ are equal.
 Then we scale the whole interval by $2$.
-A more clever version of this scaling was invented by Witten, Neal, and Cleary [[6](#references)], which is the version I used.
+A more clever version of this scaling was invented by Witten, Neal, and Cleary [[6]](#references), which is the version I used.

 The original CTW algorithm also needs modification.
 The main technique is to store a ratio of probabilities in the nodes to handle float-point errors.
-The exact method I used is the one described in [[4, s.
-4.4](#references)].
+The exact method I used is the one described in [[4]](#references).

 I tested my implementation with depth $D=12$ on some text data from the [Canterbury corpus](https://www.corpus.canterbury.ac.nz/).
 For comparison I also compressed the files with Unix's "compress" and gzip on default settings.
 Both use variants of the Lempel-Ziv algorithm.